PostHog/nps-survey-app/README.md

 Obvious ideas include:

 - Integrating the app with PostHog's feature flags, so it can be targeted to certain types of users
-- Using feature flags to make it so it isn't only shown to users once
+- Using feature flags to make it so it is only shown to users once

+Find out more about [how to create your own apps for PostHog](https://posthog.com/tutorials/build-your-own-posthog-app)!